fortinetdev/terraform-provider-fortios/website/docs/d/fortios_firewall_profileprotocoloptions.html.markdown

 * `principal` - Service principal.
 For example, "host/cifsserver.example.com@example.com".
 * `keytab` - Base64 encoded keytab file containing credential of the server.

+The `websocket` block contains:

+* `status` - Enable/disable the active status of scanning for this protocol.
+* `options` - One or more options that can be applied to the session.
+* `comfort_interval` - Interval between successive transmissions of data for client comforting (seconds).
+* `comfort_amount` - Number of bytes to send in each transmission for client comforting (bytes).
+* `tunnel_non_websocket` - Configure how to process non-websocket traffic when a profile configured for websocket traffic accepts a non-websocket session.
+* `oversize_limit` - Maximum in-memory file size that can be scanned (MB).
+* `uncompressed_oversize_limit` - Maximum in-memory uncompressed file size that can be scanned (MB).
+* `uncompressed_nest_limit` - Maximum nested levels of compression that can be uncompressed and scanned (2 - 100, default = 12).
+* `stream_based_uncompressed_limit` - Maximum stream-based uncompressed data size that will be scanned in megabytes.
+Stream-based uncompression used only under certain conditions (unlimited = 0, default = 0).
+* `scan_bzip2` - Enable/disable scanning of BZip2 compressed files.
+* `tcp_window_type` - TCP window type to use for this protocol.
+* `tcp_window_minimum` - Minimum dynamic TCP window size.
+* `tcp_window_maximum` - Maximum dynamic TCP window size.
+* `tcp_window_size` - Set TCP static window size.

 The `mail_signature` block contains: